maurymarkowitz/RetroBASIC/bas/RetroBASIC reference manual.md

 <!-- TOC --><a name="run-aexp"></a>
 ### `RUN` [*aexp*]

 `RUN` begins processing of the in-memory program, if one exists.
-The optional *sexp* starts execution at a particular line.
+The optional *aexp* starts execution at a particular line.
 In RetroBASIC this occurs automatically, and `RUN` does nothing.

 <!-- TOC --><a name="stop-sexp"></a>
 ### `STOP` [*sexp*]